Tuplanolla/contents/README.md

 	[user@arch indefinix]$ make

 The binaries go in the `bin` directory and temporary objects in the `obj` directory.
-After moving the binaries into a suitable `$LOCATION`
+After moving the binaries to a suitable `$LOCATION`

 	[user@arch ~]$ mv indefinix/bin/* $LOCATION